MAIF/arta/docs/pages/how_to.md

 ## Simple condition

-!!! beta "Beta feature"

-    **Simple condition** is still a *beta feature*, some cases could not work as designed.

 **Simple conditions** are a new and straightforward way of configuring your *conditions*.

 It simplifies your rules a lot by: